Internship and Co-op Courses

 There are six internship and co-op courses offered through our office:

-- ENGR 185 (undergraduate short-term/short-duration internship; 1 credit)
+• ENGR 185 (undergraduate short-term/short-duration internship; 1 credit)

-- ENGR 195 (undergraduate internship; 1 credit)
+• ENGR 195 (undergraduate internship; 1 credit)

-- ENGR 295 (undergraduate first co-op rotation; 1 credit)
+• ENGR 295 (undergraduate first co-op rotation; 1 credit)

-- ENGR 395 (undergraduate second co-op rotation, 1 or 2 credits depending on major)
+• ENGR 395 (undergraduate second co-op rotation, 1 or 2 credits depending on major)

-- ENGR 495 (undergraduate third or subsequent co-op rotation; 1, 2, or 3 credits depending on major)
+• ENGR 495 (undergraduate third or subsequent co-op rotation; 1, 2, or 3 credits depending on major)

-- ENGR 595 (graduate internship; 1 credit)
+• ENGR 595 (graduate internship; 1 credit)

 ENGR 185 is a special internship course for undergraduate students whose internships are less than 10 weeks in duration or that offer fewer than 20 hours of work per week.
 ENGR 185 credit cannot be used to fulfill degree requirements.
-Students enrolled in ENGR 185 during the fall or spring semester must be enrolled concurrently in a full-time load of resident instruction courses, which means that an ENGR 185 internship during these semesters has to be either virtual or located near campus.
+Students enrolled in ENGR 185 during the fall or spring semester must be enrolled concurrently in a full-time load of resident instruction courses, which means that an ENGR 185 internship during these semesters must be either virtual or located near campus.

-ENGR 195–595 courses require 12–15 weeks of work during a fall or spring semester and 10–12 hours of work in the summer; students enrolled in these courses must work 20–40 hours per week.
+ENGR 195–595 courses require 12–15 weeks of work during a fall or spring semester and 10–12 weeks of work in the summer; students enrolled in these courses must work 20–40 hours per week.

 None of these courses require any in-class time.
 All requirements can be completed during the work experience.